ember-learn/ember-blog/source/2020-08-21-the-ember-times-issue-161.md

 Lindsay teaches us how to use the wait helpers built into `ember-test-helpers` to ensure that you can write robust tests around loading state that wait for async behavior to resolve before making assertions.

-Check out the free video [here](https://embermap.com/video/testing-loading-states).
+Check out the free video at [EmberMap](https://embermap.com/video/testing-loading-states).

 ---